-Smile Design Principles or Smile Design for Cosmetic Dentistry
+Smile Design Cosmetic Dentistry

-A smile design influences the overall cosmetic impact of an person’s smile.
+A true smile design influences the overall cosmetic impact of an person’s smile.
 Smile design can be divided into four separate components:

 -Microesthetics.
 This component deals with the subtle attributes that make your teeth appear the way they do.
 This includes how they reflect light, any unique marks or colorations.
 This technique is applied when restoring a tooth from decay.
-Cosmetic dentistry will restore the tooth to give it qualities closely resembling the natural tooth.
+Cosmetic dentistry will restore the tooth to give it qualities most closely resembling the natural tooth.
 The anatomy and coloration of natural teeth is a unique quality that varies from patient to patient.

 -Macroesthetics.
 This area allows the cosmetic dentist to analyze the relationship and proportions between a patient’s front teeth, surrounding tissues, and facial characteristics.
 Analyzing these characteristic will ensure the final result will be natural and attractive for the patient.
 Working together, your cosmetic dentist and dental laboratory technician combine their technical and artistic abilities to create a natural and esthetically pleasing appearance in which the shapes, sizes and arrangement of individual teeth blend with and complement your